Book of Travels Accessibility Report

 This game is in Early Access and accessibility features such as changing text and UI size appear as "not yet available" in the options menu.
 As they are right now, the text and icons are incredibly small and can be very difficult to read and distinguish.
 There are no alternate controls or controller support currently available.

 There are tutorial popups for how to do specific actions but you are not given an overall quest or objective when you begin.
 You are left to explore and discover the world, there does not seem to be a journal or quest tracking system to guide you, keep notes of where you've been and the people you've encountered, or track your progress, which can all make it hard to pick up and remember where you left off.

-We haven’t documented any accessibility features for Difficulty in Book of Travels which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Book of Travels which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Book of Travels, and offer accessibility features for Difficulty:

 We've documented 4 accessibility features for Getting Started in Book of Travels which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 These features aid your play of the game in terms of cognitive load on learning controls, dealing with pressure and coping with the environment and challenges.